mnaamani/otrtalk/README.md

 **Chat Mode**

-Use chat mode to connect to a buddy with which a trust has already been established.(Either by having completed a connect session, or if we have manually imported thier fingerprint to the fingerprints store)
+Use chat mode to connect to a buddy with which a trust has already been established.

     otrtalk chat bob